ericboehs/bootstrap/README.md

 # Bootstrap

 A script to bootstrap a fresh Mac to fully configured.
-For Yosemite and El Capitan.
+For El Capitan.

 ## Installation
 After going through the OS X setup assistant (creating an account and logging into iCloud), run: